ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SSL_Eng.md

 Import the prepared PKCS #12 file into the keystore with the following options. <sup>1</sup>

-[<sup>1</sup>] You can only import .pem files into keystore with the '-importkeystore' option in Java 6 or above.
+[<sup>1</sup>] You can only import .pem files into keystore with the '-importkeystore' option in Java 6 or later.

 ```
 $keytool -importkeystore -srckeystore pkcs_file.p12 -destkeystore keystore.jks -srcstoretype pkcs12